How to Shop for Health Insurance

 - People with incomes below the threshold required for filing taxes (in 2012, $9,750 for a single person and $27,100 for a married couple with two children)

 - People who are incarcerated

 - Members of Native American tribes

 Choosing a health insurance plan is a big decision.
 The right plan has to be the ideal balance of cost and coverage.
-Everybody shops differently, but here you'll find some factors you might want to consider as you buy health insurance.
+Visit our Shopping Guide for more information on how to shop for a plan.

 When you're buying health insurance, cost is just one factor to consider.
 Plus, there are many ways you can reduce your costs so you can afford what you need.
 Learn about your costs and options here.